JetBrains/kotlin-playground/README.md

 - `onOpenConsole` — Is called after the console's opened.

-- `onOutputAddedToDom` - Is called after the output is added to DOM.
+- `onOutputUpdate` - Is called after the output is added to DOM.

 - `getJsCode(code)` — Is called after compilation Kotlin to JS.
 Use for target platform `js`.
    _code_ — converted JS code from Kotlin.